ZergyPoo/zergypoo.github.io/aboutme.md

 - Doing technical design for product features.
 - Setting coding practices and design pattern best practices for development.
 - Mentoring and helping other devs on the team.
+- Almost exclusively operating in the client-side JavaScript space in the last few years.

 ### Senior Member of Technical Staff, Salesforce
 *May 2017 to May 2019*